2bitoperations/roboburn/README.md

 # What's all this, then?
-This is a project that aims to control a heating system of some sort.
+This is a project that aims to control a food cooking system of some sort.

 Frying a turkey?
 Look no further.
 Brewing beer?
 Right here.
 Smoking a stuff or thing?
 Boom.
 This'll get er' done.

 The raspberry pi part of the code runs in python.
-It senses cooking fluid (air, oil, whatever,) temperature using a Type-K thermocouple, and makes turns on or off a relay that runs your heat system to keep everything toasty.
+It senses cooking fluid (air, oil, whatever,) temperature using a Type-K thermocouple, and turns on or off a relay that runs your heat system to keep everything toasty.

 The Android part runs on your phone or tablet to change heating setpoints and graph the current temps and whatnot.